-Important Information for California ApplicantsOn October 8, 2018, the members of the Nevada State Board of Cosmetology unanimously voted to no longer recognize six (6) California schools of cosmetology.
-The Nevada State Board voted to no longer recognize these schools because each of the six schools outlined below have, on at least two occasions, provided inaccurate information and/or documentation to the Nevada State Board of Cosmetology on behalf of students or graduates seeking licensure in Nevada.
+Important Information for California ApplicantsOn October 8, 2018, the members of the Nevada State Board of Cosmetology unanimously voted to no longer recognize certain California licensed schools of cosmetology.
+The Nevada State Board voted to no longer recognize these schools because each of the schools listed below have provided inaccurate information and/or documentation to the Nevada State Board of Cosmetology on behalf of students or graduates seeking licensure in Nevada.
 Several schools have been added to this list due to the California State Board of Barbering and Cosmetology ordering the schools to stop enrolling students for operating outside of regulations.

-Applicants that have attended any of the six (6) schools listed above will not have their applications for reciprocity or student testing reviewed or processed.
+Applicants that have attended any of the schools listed above will not have their applications for reciprocity or student testing reviewed or processed.

 If you are licensed in another state, you may be eligible for reciprocity.
 Reciprocity is Nevada's recognition of your license in esthetics, cosmetology, hair braiding, hair design, nail technology and your license to instruct from another state, district, territory, or country.
 The total cost for submitting a reciprocity application is $325.00

 In order to be eligible for reciprocity in the State of Nevada, your license must be active and in good standing in another state.
 Applicants must complete an Individual Application and submit the required information and pass a 25-question Nevada State Law Test with a 75% or higher to become licensed.

 Please Note: Nevada does not recognize Florida licenses titled Nail Specialist, Facial Specialist or Full Specialist.
 The scopes of practice for these licenses are not comparable to a license in the State of Nevada.

 In order for us to verify your licensing information in another state, we will review you License Certification from your current state.
 A License Certification is an official document with your important license information from your current licensing state.